Beyond the Background: Gravitational Wave Anisotropy and Continuous Waves from Supermassive Black Hole Binaries: Results

-\citet{ng+23_anis} place Bayesian upper limits on $C_\ell/C_0$ (circles with dashed lines in \figref{fig:anis_freq}) of $C_1/C_0\lesssim 2\times 10^{-1}$ to $C_6/C_0\lesssim 3\times10^{-2}$.
-All medians and most 68\% CI overlap with these upper limits, suggesting that if the GWB is produced by SMBHBs, anisotropy is likely to be detected in the near future, and the lack thereof could place stringent constraints on our parameter space.
+\citet{ng+23_anis} place Bayesian upper limits of $C_1/C_0\lesssim 2\times 10^{-1}$ (circles with dashed lines in \figref{fig:anis_freq}).
+Most 68\% CI overlap or nearly reach these upper limits, suggesting that if the GWB is produced by SMBHBs, anisotropy may be detected in the near future, and the lack thereof could place stringent constraints on our parameter space.
+In fact, very long hardening time and flat hardening index predict median anisotropy levels above the current upper limits.
+This disfavors these corners of parameter space and supports the idea that single sources are particularly useful for constraining binary evolution.

 \figref{fig:anis_vars} shows $C_1/C_0$ for the lowest five frequency bins, as a function of each varying parameter, using just ten loudest per frequency bin.
 In comparing \figref{fig:anis_vars} to \figref{fig:evss_wn}, it is evident that the models with the greatest $C_\ell/C_0$ correspond to those with the highest $\evss$.
 This is because increasing $\evss$ and increasing anisotropy both stem from cases where the loudest single sources become more dominant.
 The greatest model-dependent changes in anisotropy are for long $\thardf$ and flat $\hardnuinner$.
 Both these scenarios produce very high $C_\ell/C_0$ ($\gtrsim 0.2$) at the lowest end of the PTA band, and then are nearly constant with frequency.
 The significant increases in $C_\ell/C_0$ at low frequencies correspond to the scenarios in \figref{fig:spectra_hard} where $\hcbg$ decreases significantly and $\hcss$ sees less change.